 Please note that the menu may be altered from time to time; parents are advised to check with the school cook if necessary.

 You must select your child’s lunch for the week, the week before.
+With Relish you can now order up to a term in advance.
 We encourage you to do this with your child, so they know the kinds of meals they will be eating and have their say in trying new foods.
 If your child tries something new, they will be positively praised by our lunchtime supervisors.
 Should your child not like the new foods they’ve tried, lunch supervisors will inform class teachers so the message can get back to you to not order that option again for your child.
 If meals are not pre-booked, children will automatically get the jacket potato option.

 Children will be asked to show their trays to a lunchtime supervisor before moving onto their pudding.
 This is to ensure that children are eating enough of their main and for us to ensure they are getting the right amount of food/energy to have a successful afternoon of learning.
 Should we have concerns, a member of staff will get in touch so we can work together to ensure your child’s needs are being met.